JakubKoralewski/JakubKoralewski.github.io/index.md

 tags: [jakub, koralewski, portfolio, github, frontend developer, backend developer, vue, typescript, nuxt, javascript, js, ts, sass, scss, python, obs, rust]
 htmldesc: Jakub Koralewski is a hobbist programmer.
 This site aims to present some of his web development and Python script projects and give some info to contact him.
 summary:
     - "I am a programmer located in Poland.
+       I develop: (I think) cool websites
+       using modern frameworks like Vue and React, weird Python bots, scripts and more."
+    - "I'm interested in the Rust programming language and ML/AI."
-I (try to) develop: cool websites\ using modern frameworks like Vue, weird Python bots and scripts.
-In my free time I like to pretend that I own a company."
+    - "In my free time I like to pretend that
+       I own a company.
-    - "Contact me at contact@jcubed.me."
+       Contact me at contact@jcubed.me."
-company_info: "We here at jcubed have come to know that it is better to reintermediate nano-strategically than to embrace nano-micro-intuitively.
-We pride ourselves not only on our back-end, intuitive, viral feature set, but our simple administration and simple operation.
-Your budget for growing should be at least one-third of your budget for engineering.
-We apply the proverb \"Like father like son\" not only to our synergies but our power to optimize.
-If you revolutionize compellingly, you may have to streamline iteravely.
-If you synergize mega-holistically, you may have to facilitate robustly.
-Do you have a scheme to become user-defined?
-Imagine a combination of HTML and COBOL.
-We will visualize the term \"bricks-and-clicks\".
-We have come to know that if you iterate globally then you may also architect super-ultra-mega-virally."
+company_info: "After our enormous experience, we here at jcubed
+               have come to know that it
+               is preferable to reintermediate nano-strategically than to embrace nano-micro-intuitively.
+               It was jcubed which first coined the term \"user\".
+               We put the proverb \"Try turning it off and on again\" into action not only for our synergies but also for our power to optimize.
+               We also employ the spells of DRY, KISS, FTBFS, FOAF SOAP, WYSIAYG, WYSIWYG, WYSIWYM, WYWIWYWYWY, FAFIYGI, YYMVV not only for our transparent incubation of Voodoo programming backed by our client-server architecture using the SOA REST Big Data on-the-cloud Agile for Machine Learning on IoT deives, but also for rewriting it in Rust.
+               If 'tain't already, your budget for growing should be at least one-third of your budget for engineering.
+               If you revolutionize compellingly, you may have to streamline iteratively.
+               But then also if you synergize mega-holistically, you may have to facilitate robustly.
+               But then, do you have a scheme to become user-defined?
+               If not, imagine a combination of HTML and COBOL.
+               That's how we will visualize the term \"bricks-and-clicks\"!
+               But of course, we have also come to know that if you iterate globally then you may also architect super-ultra-mega-virally."
 view_on_github: View my profile on GitHub
 view_on_linkedin: Or my profile on LinkedIn
 other_lang: pl